bardiz12/resi-scrapper/README.md

 resi-scrapper
 =============

-A package to get Indonesian Courier package tracking. support : JNE, Sicepat, Anteraja
+A package to get Indonesian Courier package tracking for PHP using curl with Zero Dependency. support : JNE, Sicepat, Anteraja

 Usage